JCC High School Counseling Center

 Printed check off sheets are also available in the Counseling Center.

-Postsecondary Enrollment Options (PSEO) might look like an attractive way for students to begin earning college credits; however, the high school student who qualifies is expected to be an independent learner.
-They are treated as college students and communicate directly with college staff with questions or if help is needed.
-The high school counselor is only expected to confirm the qualification, collect the JCC HS PSEO Information sheets, distribute and send in the registration forms with transcripts to the college, and approve substitutions for required high school credits.
-All other steps are the responsibility of the PSEO student.
-PSEO Students work directly with their PSEO Advisor at the college and/or college professors.
-Closely read the JCC HS PSEO Information sheet.
-It serves as a student’s notice to our district of possible interest in PSEO.
-Printed copies are available in the Counseling Center.
-It is important for the student and parent/guardian to understand the benefits and consequences of participating in PSEO.
+Postsecondary Enrollment Options (PSEO) might look like an attractive way for students to begin earning college credits; however, the high school student who qualifies is expected to be a college student.
+They communicate directly with college staff/professors/instructors.
+The high school counselor is only expected to confirm qualification, collect the JCC HS PSEO Information sheets, and distribute and send in fall and spring registration forms to the college.
+Any substitutions for required high school credits must have prior approval from the high school counselor or they could only be counted as elective credits.

 Link: More information on dual enrollment can be found on the state website.